How To Install Knobs On Cabinet Doors

 One of the biggest drawbacks to using templates is they tend to have a very limited lifespan.
 That’s because the more a template is used, the more the marking holes will enlarge over the course of each project, leading to immediate issues such as imprecise hole placement.
 And imprecise hole placement results in uneven knobs.

-The Original Cabinet Hardware Jig is completely adjustable and customizable.
+The Cabinet Hardware Jig ORIGINAL (TP-CHJ) is completely adjustable and customizable.
 Any type of hardware can be mounted with the signature T-square frame.
-That means you only need one of the Original Cabinet Hardware Jigs to work for any type of cabinet door size.
-And because the cabinet hardware jig is constructed from hardened aluminum and squares to within one-one thousandth of an inch, this design leads to complete accuracy and precision every time.
+That means you only need one of the True Position Tools Cabinet Hardware Jigs to work for any type of cabinet door size.
+And because the cabinet hardware jig is constructed from hardened aluminum and squares to within five thousandth of an inch, this design leads to complete accuracy and precision every time.

-- The Original Cabinet Hardware jig is infinitely adjustable.
-This top-rated jig, TP-1934 Cabinet Hardware Jig, enables complete flexibility in your hardware choices and placement.
+- The Cabinet Hardware Jig ORIGINAL (TP-CHJ) is infinitely adjustable.
+This top-rated jig enables complete flexibility in your hardware choices and placement.

 - Hardened steel bushings serve as drill guides and enable you to drill through them.
 This helps you keep the drill bit exactly where you want it.